-- 1. Filing of Written Complaint Students who wish to report a problem with the law school's program of legal education or its compliance with the ABA Standards should file a written complaint with the Associate Dean for Student Affairs, Law School.
+1. Filing of Written Complaint

+Students who wish to report a problem with the law school's program of legal education or its compliance with the ABA Standards should file a written complaint with the Associate Dean for Student Affairs, Law School.
 (As appropriate, the Associate Dean may appoint a designee to fulfill his/her role in these complaint procedures.)
 The complaint may be submitted via email, US Mail, or personal delivery.
 The complaint should identify and describe in detail the problem, and explain how the matter implicates the law school's program of legal education and compliance with specific ABA Standard(s).
 The complaint also should include the student's contact information to facilitate further communication in regards to the complaint.
-The Associate Dean will acknowledge receipt of the complaint within five business days. - 2.
-Investigation and Response to Complaint The Associate Dean will investigate the complaint.
+The Associate Dean will acknowledge receipt of the complaint within five business days.

+2. Investigation and Response to Complaint The Associate Dean will investigate the complaint.
 The Associate Dean will then set up a meeting with the student or, alternatively, provide the student with a written response to the complaint, within 30 days of receipt of the complaint.
-In the meeting or the written response, the Associate Dean will provide a substantive response to the complaint, describing the steps taken to investigate the complaint, as well as any steps taken or to be taken to address the complaint. - 3.
-Optional Appeal If the student is dissatisfied with the Associate Dean's response to, or resolution of, the complaint, the student may file a written appeal with the Dean of the law school.
+In the meeting or the written response, the Associate Dean will provide a substantive response to the complaint, describing the steps taken to investigate the complaint, as well as any steps taken or to be taken to address the complaint.

+3. Optional Appeal

+If the student is dissatisfied with the Associate Dean's response to, or resolution of, the complaint, the student may file a written appeal with the Dean of the law school.
 The appeal must be filed within 30 days of the Associate Dean's response to the complaint.
 In response to the appeal, the Dean shall either affirm or reverse in whole or in part the Associate Dean's determination.
 The Dean's response to the appeal will be communicated to the student within 30 days of receipt of the appeal.
-The Dean's decision shall be final. - Record The law school will maintain a record of all complaints filed pursuant to this procedure.
-The record shall be kept in the Associate Dean's office for a period of 8 years from the date of final resolution of the complaint.
+The Dean's decision shall be final.